Philadelphia’s Sick Leave Law

 After seven years and two vetoes, the Philadelphia City Council passed the Promoting Healthy Families and Workplaces Ordinance (‘the ordinance”) Despite previously vetoing two previous laws, Mayor Nutter was quick to sign the new ordinance into law.
 The law went into effect on May 13, 2015.
 Since then all employers in the City of Philadelphia have been required to start providing sick leave to their employees.

-As many states and cities across the region and the country have passed sick leave laws and ordinances, businesses have had an increasingly tangled web of sick leave laws to comply with.
+Philadelphia followed California, Massachusetts, D.C., and several cities in New Jersey with the new sick leave law.
+As many states and cities across the region have passed sick leave laws and ordinances, businesses have had an increasingly tangled web of sick leave laws to comply with.
 The purpose of this article is to provide an overview of the Philadelphia ordinance and to make compliance easier for business owners, human resource professionals, and payroll executives.

 Overview of The Ordinance